It’s becoming a yearly tradition to re-post this on Halloween. Enjoy

 We use tithing as if it’s dues to pay for our country club.

 The evidence shows that we don’t want to act like a group of Jesus followers.
 We want to act like a hedonistic, pagan, cult.
-If we say we follow Jesus, than by all means let’s do what Jesus did.
+If we say we follow Jesus, then, by all means, let’s do what Jesus did.
 Let’s give sacrificially, freely, and without compulsion.
 Instead, we’ve put our faith in carnal ways to pay the bills instead of using spiritual methods that require more faith.
 Pagans don’t have any other ways to motivate their giving.
 They don’t have a living God that gave them an example to live by.
 Neither do they possess the Holy Spirit to confront them about their giving.
 All they have to rely on financially are taxes, dues, and fees for their services.
 We have a way of giving that no other religion can rely on, and yet, here we are trying to copy the pagans.

 Matthew 22 Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s.